- 4 (630g) Pork Chops

 Cost Saver Tips

 This is a great way to use whatever vegetables are on offer – you could try courgettes, sweet potatoes, leeks, cherry tomatoes, parsnips or butternut squash for a change.
 It’s a good idea to try and go for what’s seasonal for the best bargains.
 You could try pork loin, other types of meat or even fish to add to the vegetables.
-Just make sure meat and fish is cooked through before plating up.
+Bear in mind that the cooking time for these alternatives may vary, so make sure the meat or fish is cooked through before plating up.

 Tips for Kids